 The VA IRRRL program is designed to save homeowners money, period.
 When lenders take customers through the IRRRL, they are required to lower the borrower’s interest rate.
 Through the IRRRL, borrowers can change the term or monthly payment of their loan.
 If rates are favorable, borrowers can also use the IRRRL to transition from an ARM to a fixed rate, and vice versa.
 IRRRLs come together quickly, even in as little as 10 days; you don’t need to re-appraise the home, and the Certificate of Eligibility you received from your lender when you got your first VA loan will suffice as your proof of eligibility for the IRRRL, which significantly reduces the amount of paperwork.
 Like regular VA home loans, the IRRRL also requires no down payments.

+The following are some of the VA IRRRL facts for veterans.
 When you apply for an IRRRL, no credit underwriting package or appraisals are required.
 You already went through a thorough underwriting process when you got your original VA loan; why do it all again?
 Borrowers can also close on their IRRRL with very little money out of pocket.
 This is achieved by rolling all closing costs into the principle balance of the loan.
 The loan can also be structured to make the lender responsible for closing costs.
 Best of all, the Interest Rate Reduction Refinance Loan is bound to get you a lower interest rate.
 It’s right there in the loan’s name.

 When May a Borrower Take Out an IRRRL?